vboyev-MSFT/defender-docs/defender-xdr/unified-secops-platform/incidents-alerts-overview.md

 - Are the main "unit of measure" of the work of the Security Operations Center (SOC).
 - Display the broader context of an attack&mdash;the **attack story**.
-- Represent "case files" of all the information needed to investigate the threat and the findings of the investigation.
+- Represent "case files" containing all the information needed to investigate the threat and the findings of the investigation.
 - Are created by Microsoft Defender XDR to contain at least one alert, and in many cases, to contain many alerts.
 - Trigger automatic series of responses to the threat, using [automation rules](/azure/sentinel/automate-incident-handling-with-automation-rules?tabs=onboarded), [attack disruption](../automatic-attack-disruption.md), and [playbooks](/azure/sentinel/automation/automate-responses-with-playbooks).
 - Record all activity related to the threat and its investigation and resolution.